microsoft/BotFramework-WebChat/docs/NOTIFICATION.md

       element: (ReactElement | false)
 ```

--  If the middleware should render the notification, it should return a `ReactElement`
+-  If the middleware will render the notification, it should return a `ReactElement`
--  If the middleware should hide the notification, it should return `false`
+-  If the middleware will hide the notification, it should return `false`
--  If the middleware is not interested about the notification, it should call `next(notificationRenderArg)` to passthrough the notification
+-  If the middleware will return the notification, it should call `next(notificationRenderArg)` to passthrough the notification

 Please note that arguments passed to the middleware may change from time to time.
 Developers should pass all arguments to the next middleware.
 The recommended code pattern is: